MCP HubMCP Hub

 Why aren't my servers appearing in the server list?

 This is typically caused by connection timeouts between the MCP SDK and your servers.
-To fix it, use absolute paths for your executables instead of relative paths.
+Here's how to fix it:

 Why doesn't tool calling work with Claude 3.7?